23 - 29 June 2025 - Broad Chalke, Salisbury

 Anthony Scaramucci

-Anthony Scaramucci served briefly as President Trump’s Director of Communications, in 2017.
-He is now a prolific podcaster, author, and founder of global investment platform SkyBridge.
+Anthony ‘The Mooch’ Scaramucci is an entrepreneur and thought leader with broad interests and a restless mind.
+He served briefly as President Trump’s Director of Communications, in 2017, and is now an outspoken critic.
+Anthony is a prolific podcaster, author, and founder of global investment platform SkyBridge.
+His talks at the festival, on Trump and US Presidents, are sure to be both highly entertaining and thought-provoking.

 Kevin McCloud